 How does cannabis make sex better?

-When it comes to sexual function, cannabis can potentially help improve sexual desire, decrease anxiety, and reduce pain, all of which may contribute to an overall better sexual experience.
-Anecdotal evidence from cannabis users suggests that using it before a sexual encounter can increase sexual satisfaction and orgasm intensity[5].
+When it comes to sexual function, might cannabis potentially contribute to an overall better sexual experience?
+Anecdotal evidence from cannabis users suggests that using it before a sexual encounter can increase the fun [5].

 Learn more in Is Sex better When You’re High?